chingu-voyages/Handbook/docs/resources/techresources/uiux.md

 ```
 1. Product Strategy

-1.1 Cast your App Vision - What problem will your app solve for its users?
+1.1 **_Cast your App Vision_** - What problem will your app solve for its users?

-1.2 Define the User Personas - Who, specifically, will use the app?
+1.2 **_Define the User Personas_** - Who, specifically, will use the app?
 Name them, and then as you design your site be sure to consider their wants and needs.

-1.3 Write the User Stories - What discrete tasks will each user need to accomplish when using your app?
+1.3 **_Write the User Stories_** - What discrete tasks will each user need to accomplish when using your app?

-1.4 Prioritize the Feature List - Which user stories are core to your app’s purpose?
+1.4 **_Prioritize the Feature List_** - Which user stories are core to your app’s purpose?
 What can you reasonably expect to achieve in a six-week voyage?

 2. Product Structure

-2.1 Outline the Primary Screens
-What views, or pages, will your app need?
+2.1 **_Outline the Primary Screens_** - What views, or pages, will your app need?
 What should be displayed and/or what actions should be available for each view?

-2.2 Map the User Flow
-For the primary user stories, chart the path your user will take from screen to screen to accomplish their task.
+2.2 **_Map the User Flow_** - For the primary user stories, chart the path your user will take from screen to screen to accomplish their task.

-2.3 Wireframe the App Layout
-What components (header, footer, etc.) will be used again and again on every page?
+2.3 **_Wireframe the App Layout_** - What components (header, footer, etc.) will be used again and again on every page?
 How should they be laid out?
 Create a sketch!

-2.4 Wireframe the Primary Screens
-Now lay out the relevant content and components for each of your app’s pages.
+2.4 **_Wireframe the Primary Screens_** - Now lay out the relevant content and components for each of your app’s pages.
 Again, a low-fidelity sketch is enough to get started.

-2.5 Wireframe the Interactivity
-Note how state changes for each component based on different actions, like the click of a button or data entered into a field.
+2.5 **_Wireframe the Interactivity_** - Note how state changes for each component based on different actions, like the click of a button or data entered into a field.

 3. Product Style

-3.1 Finalize your Brand Personality
-Name the app and describe its character with words like playful or reliable, dynamic or solid, etc.
+3.1 **_Finalize your Brand Personality_** - Name the app and describe its character with words like playful or reliable, dynamic or solid, etc.

-3.2 Create a Visual Style Guide
-Create your color scheme and typography, decide on an icon set, and explore the possibility of bringing in images or illustrations.
+3.2 **_Create a Visual Style Guide_** - Create your color scheme and typography, decide on an icon set, and explore the possibility of bringing in images or illustrations.

-3.3 Create your Page Mockups
-Glow up your sketches with the theme from your style guide, and make sure layout and spacing is intuitive and consistent site-wide.
+3.3 **_Create your Page Mockups_** - Glow up your sketches with the theme from your style guide, and make sure layout and spacing is intuitive and consistent site-wide.

-3.4 Design for Interactivity
-Show how links, buttons, menus, forms and other components should look when the user interacts or the app updates.
+3.4 **_Design for Interactivity_** - Show how links, buttons, menus, forms and other components should look when the user interacts or the app updates.